-On April 17, 2024, an amendment was published to the List of Investment Tracks, amending the investment tracks that financial institutions may administer and adding bond investment tracks with limited exposure to shares - up to a ceiling of 25% of the track's assets.
-The amendment also eliminated the flexible specialist track and added an investment track for existing annuity recipients.
-Additionally the articles in the credit and bond track were updated, adding, among other things, a clarification that an investment in funds specializing in debt will only be permitted for funds whose investment policy stipulates an exposure to debt of at least 75%.
-The List also revised the articles of index tracking tracks, such that, in part, the track's assets will track at least three dissimilar indices and each of the indices will track no less than 10% and no more than 50% of the track's assets, so as to create diverse exposure to the investment indices.
+2.4.2.1.2 On April 17, 2024, an amendment to the list of investment tracts was published, which amended the investment tracks that financial institutions may administer and adding bond investment tracks with limited exposure to shares - up to a ceiling of 25% of the track's assets.
+The list also eliminated the flexible specialist track and added an investment track for existing annuity recipients.
+Additionally the articles of association in the credit and bond track were updated, adding, among other things, a clarification that an investment in funds specializing in debt (bonds) will only be permitted for funds whose investment policy stipulates an exposure to debt of at least 75%.
+The list also revised the articles of association of index tracking tracks, such that, in part, the track's assets will track at least three dissimilar indices, and each of the indices will account for no less than 10% and no more than 50% of the track's assets, so as to create diverse exposure to the investment indices.